-I’m a Creative Technologist with a background in computer science and a keen practice of design & user experience.
-For 5 years I have crafted and carried out the vision of Night Zookeeper as its Technical Director, aiming to make children more creative online through reading and writing.
-Now I’m working on the future of the book and interactive digital marketing campaigns as part of the Creative Technology team at Penguin.
+I’m a Creative Technologist with a background in computer science, design and user experience.
+For five years I crafted and carried out the vision of Night Zookeeper as its Technical Director, aiming to make children more creative through reading and writing.
+I went on to work on award-winning interactive campaigns at Penguin Books before joining BBC Research & Development, where I now explore the future of online news.

 30 years ago, Richard Dawkins wrote a suite of computer programmes to demonstrate evolution in action.
 We brought Dawkins’ code back to life, making them available in the browser for the first time.
 We then used the code to generate unique covers for each of the three books Penguin re-issued, each copy featuring a unique biomorph, shell or wave pattern.